-I work with pre-teens through elderly clients.
-I will see work with younger clients on a case-by-case basis.
+I work with teens through elderly clients.
+I will work with younger clients on a case-by-case basis.

 How often does therapy last, and how often do I need to come?

 Every person and every situation is different.
 The length of time therapy takes is influenced by the presenting issues and the goals of the counseling process.
-I typically see clients on a weekly basis for a one hour session.
-Couples counseling and EMDR sessions may be a bit longer.
+At the start of therapy, I typically see clients at least once per week for a one hour session.
+Couples counseling and EMDR sessions will run a bit longer.